tiagovignatti/intel-gpu-tools/man/intel_reg.rst

 Register Spec File Format
 -------------------------

-The register spec format is compatible with the quick_dump.py format, briefly described below:
+The register spec format is briefly described below:

 * Empty lines and lines beginning with "#", ";", or "//" are ignored.